 And now it’s your turn.

-I put all the data in an Excel table, which you can download and use.
-There you will find all the details and tricks of the most successful content marketing experts: what type of posts are the most popular in the niche of online marketing, and how long posts should be to get a significant amount of backlinks, sharings and comments; expert contact details, their mistakes, loading speed, how to choose keywords for your article, selecting the best headings possible and the secrets of on-page optimization these experts have used in their most popular posts.
+I put all the data in an Excel spreadsheet, which you can download and use.
+There you will find all the details and SEO tricks of the most successful content marketing experts: what type of posts are the most popular in the niche of online marketing, and how long posts should be to get a significant amount of backlinks, sharings and comments; expert contact details, their mistakes, loading speed, how to choose keywords for your article, selecting the best headings possible and the secrets of on-page optimization these experts have used in their most popular posts.